ritheshr/creditcardpipeline/README.md

 Set IAM permissions for service accounts.

-2️⃣ Store Raw Data in Cloud Storage
+# 2️ Store Raw Data in Cloud Storage

 Download the dataset from Kaggle.

 Upload to Cloud Storage: dataset in folders

-#Data Preprocessing with Cloud Dataflow
+# 3 Data Preprocessing with Cloud Dataflow

 Create a Dataflow pipeline to clean and transform data.

-Python script for Apache Beam:
+# 4 Python script for Apache Beam:

-#Train Predictive Models in BigQuery ML
+# 5 Train Predictive Models in BigQuery ML

 Fraud Detection Model

- Deploy Anomaly Detection API on Cloud Run
+# 6 Deploy Anomaly Detection API on Cloud Run

-Create a Pub/Sub Topic:
+# 7 Create a Pub/Sub Topic:

 Deploy API using Cloud Run:

-6️⃣ Visualize Insights in Looker Studio
+# 7 Visualize Insights in Looker Studio

 Connect BigQuery dataset to Looker Studio.